dennishall1/vue-firebase-starter/README.md

 ## Todos

-// this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if ALL games are 'final'
+// this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if all games for a given week are 'final'

 - [ ] Actually calculate and declare the King of the Week
 - [ ] Log not only the points per week, but also a WEEK POINT - whoever won each week.